 Making JVMCI experimental allows for extensive experimentation while mitigating any risk to JVM customers.

-As mentioned above, JVMCI is dependent on the access controls in JSR 261 to isolate JVMCI from untrusted code.
+As mentioned above, JVMCI is dependent on the access controls in JEP 261 to isolate JVMCI from untrusted code.